Mesothelioma Settlements

 There are many benefits to settling a mesothelioma lawsuit.

-• Effectiveness: Remember, settlements can award $1 million or more — life-changing money for you and your family members.
-You can use settlement payouts for anything once you receive them, including medical bills, household expenses, and much more.
+• Effectiveness: Settlements often award $1 million or more — life-changing money for you and your family members.
+You can use settlement payouts to cover medical bills, household expenses, and much more.

-• Security: Your attorneys can negotiate a set amount you’ll receive through a settlement.
-By contrast, there’s no way to know how much compensation (if any) you’ll get from a mesothelioma trial.
+• Security: Your attorneys negotiate a set amount of money through a settlement.
+There’s no way to know how much mesothelioma compensation (if any) you’ll get from a trial.

-• Speed: Settling a mesothelioma lawsuit is faster than taking the case all the way through to a trial.
-Some people may start getting money in 90 days or less through settlements.
+• Speed: Settling a mesothelioma lawsuit is faster than going to trial.
+You may start getting money in 90 days or less through settlements.

 Process to Reach a Mesothelioma Lawsuit Settlement